Bourn is a Church of England School

 The school pupils, staff and support staff are prayed for regularly in Bourn church and a number of the pupils and their families worship regularly in this church and in the churches of St Andrew in Caxton, All Saints and St Andrew in Kingston and St Mary the Virgin in Longstowe, as well as elsewhere.

-One of the vicars of these parishes, Revd.
-Stephen Day leads an assembly in the school most weeks, often exploring a Bible story with the children in an interactive way.
+The vicar of these parishes, Revd.
+Stephen Day leads an assembly in the school weekly, often exploring a Bible story with the children in an interactive way.

-When major festivals are celebrated throughout the Church Year, the whole school comes up to the church and we hold a service in which the children participate in word, action and song.
+When major festivals are celebrated throughout the Church Year, such as Harvest Festival, Christmas and Easter, the whole school visits the church for services in which the children participate in word, action and song.

 The Church also contributes to the good governance of the school through the provision of up to three Foundation Governors.